ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/system_compatibility.md

 [1]: https://learn.arm.com/learning-paths/servers-and-cloud-computing/sysreport/

 The `perf counters` entry in the generated report indicates how many CPU counters are available.
 The `perf sampling` entry indicates if SPE is available.
-You will achieve the best profiles in systems with at least 6 available CPU counters and SPE.
+You can achieve the best profiles in systems with at least 6 available CPU counters and SPE.

 You can use the Streamline CLI tools in systems without any CPU counters, but can only return a basic hot-spot profile based on time-based sampling.
 No top-down methodology metrics are available.